 Many Cards fans expect Jurich and company to pounce on the opportunity to play among such prestigious programs.
 It looks appealing in so many different ways.
 Mike Rutherford, the man behind the popular blog Card Chronicle, said he would “almost guarantee making a move to the Big 12″ if it was available.

-When the formal invite to the Big 12 party comes before the Louisville Board of Trustees, what will Coach Pitino say?
+When the formal invite to the Big 12 party comes before the Board of Trustees, what will Coach Pitino say?
 My money is on Pitino taking up the role of the skeptic, forcing school officials to choose between a better future (and bottom line) for their athletic program and upsetting the face of said program.

-The fact is that Rick Pitino is Louisville basketball, and Louisville basketball signs the checks.
+The fact is that Rick Pitino is basketball, and basketball signs the checks.
 If Pitino isn’t on board with a move to the Big 12, it’s not going to happen.
 No matter how hefty the resulting paycheck would be.